vives-project-xp/low-voltage-UPS/home-assistant/development.md

 #### 1.2.1 Add the component to the custom_components folder

-1. Got to the config folder of your Home Assistant installation and create a new folder called `custom_components` (if it doesn't exist already).
+1. Go to the config folder of your Home Assistant installation and create a new folder called `custom_components` (if it doesn't exist already).
 2. In this folder just drag and drop the content of the `component` folder from this repository.

 That's it, the component is now added to your Home Assistant installation.